 The Foundation accepts demand investments from the Wesleyan Church Corporation as disclosed in Note 5.

-The Foundation rents space on a month-to-month basis and rent charged by the Wesleyan Church Corporation to the Foundation was \$100,463 and \$109,615 for 2022 and 2021, respectively.
-The Foundation awards grants to The Wesleyan Church Corporation and Departments of The Wesleyan Church Corporation.
+The Foundation rented space on a month-to-month basis and rent charged by the Wesleyan Church Corporation to the Foundation was \$118,729 and \$100,463 for the years ended August 31, 2023 and 2022, respectively.
+Effective September 30, 2023, the Foundation purchased real estate property inclusive of the previously rented space from The Wesleyan Church Corporation for \$3,500,000, assumed existing leases, and executed a lease with The Wesleyan Church Corporation.